Why Reskilling Is So Important Now

 Two people in office setting learning new technology, reskilling

-For employers, which usually bear at least some of this cost, the investment is almost certainly worthwhile.
+For employers, which usually bear some or all of the cost of reskilling workers, the investment is almost certainly worthwhile.
 Human resources expert Josh Bersin, who has researched the topic, says “it can cost as much as six times more to hire from the outside than to build from within.”

-For workers, it can mean better-paying and more satisfying jobs.
-Economies benefit from workers with more disposable income.
+For workers, it can mean better-paying and more satisfying jobs, or even just the ability to keep up as industries quickly change.
+Economies benefit from workers with stable careers and more disposable income.
 It’s not easy, but reskilling is well worth the effort and expense.
-It’s a pressing need not only in the U.S. but around the world.
+It’s a pressing need not only in the U.S., but around the world.

 Feeling overwhelmed with options?